 There is no simple formula for calculating this as there are numerous variables, such as size of business, type of activity, industrial or service sector, percentage of expatriate staff, industry, etc. However, to assist foreign companies, the Board of Investment annually published a Cost of Doing Business in Thailand report.

-What are Thailand’s major business associations?
+What is Thailand’s major business associations?